jamesAlhassan/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Your code should use the pycodestyle (version 2.8.*)
 All your files must be executable
 The length of your files will be tested using wc

+0-square_matrix_simple.py -  a function that computes the square value of all integers of a matrix.

+Prototype: def square_matrix_simple(matrix=[]):
+matrix is a 2 dimensional array
+Returns a new matrix:
+Same size as matrix
+Each value should be the square of the value of the input Initial matrix should not be modified
+You are not allowed to import any module
+You are allowed to use regular loops, map, etc.